 The data collected over two iterations from students allowed the researcher to investigate and understand the role mobile and social media tools could play in student-drive and determined learning (heutagogic learning) and teaching process.
 The findings from the study are summarised below.

-The use of mobile and social media tools in the course were found to have enabled participation, personalised and productivity—helping the students achieve ownership and autonomy in their learning.
+The use of mobile and social media tools in the course was found to have enabled participation, personalised and productivity—helping the students achieve ownership and autonomy in their learning.
 The findings suggest that the students were able to participate with the teacher, peers, experts, members of the public and people from around the world to inform their learning and create knowledge.
 The tools allowed the students to engage with existing communities online, while also allowing the students to create their own communities for learning purpose.
 The tools also allowed the students to have a personal or self-determined path to learning—meaning the students were able to direct and determine the resources and support that they thought were useful for their learning.
 The student’s ability to participate and personalise learning helped them engage in creating content as part of the learning process.
 Typically, students in classrooms and in learning and teaching are stationed as receivers of content and knowledge from the teacher.
 The findings suggest that the student’s ability to participate and personalise allowed them to flip this process where they became active participants and creator of content in the course—creating increased opportunity for the students to apply the knowledge they were learning as a professional they were learning to become—a journalist.

 The tools and the design of the course also allowed students increased access to information and people—allowing students to build and create genuine connections and network for use in their learning and for the future.
 A particular finding in the research was how the mobility of student-owned mobile devices informed their learning.
 The findings suggest that the mobile devices and the social media tools that were incorporated in the course helped students create and learn in meaningful contexts (surrounding).
 This had a positive impact on their learning, as it allowed the students to apply their knowledge and skills in new and meaningful surrounding—helping them build new knowledge and added to their ability to learn to become a journalist.
 The mobility of student-owned phones, in particular, allowed students to learn from unforeseen or unplanned events and scenarios—for example, an accident on the road, fire, protest, etc. It also allowed the students to learn in genuine social contexts—which provided a challenge and demanded that the students step out of their comfort zone.
 The findings suggest that this played a critical role in student’s learning, as it questioned their ethical and personal values and also allowed them to form an understanding of their own self—further helping them learn to become a journalist.
 Student-owned mobile devices and social media tools that were integrated into the course helped the students learn by allowing them to conduct and explore with their ideas and concepts in new and meaningful contexts—for example, taking a picture, video or creating multimedia content.
 This helped the students understand and build on their current knowledge and provided opportunities for reflection on their learning—helping build competency and capability.
 The social surroundings the students worked in to create their story accompanied by your mobile and social media tools also acted as a teacher in the learning process.
 The findings of the study suggest that because students were creating multimedia content in authentic contexts they were able to immerse themselves in the story they were writing—this enabled reflection either on the spot or at a later stage.
 This helped them identify issues or elements that needed further investigation or suggested that they needed more information to clarify their own understanding.
 The mobile devices and social media tools allowed the students to go back to the surrounding or context to manipulate it either by engaging with entities (people or other artefacts) or creating more content in order to fill the gap or improve their understanding.

 The data also helped us form an understanding of the role the teachers play in a heutagogic learning process.
 In order to help the students learn in the course, the findings suggest that the teachers played an important and critical role.
-In particular, the data suggests that the teachers assumed or played several roles in the learning process to scaffold student learning.
+In particular, the data suggest that the teachers assumed or played several roles in the learning process to scaffold student learning.
 The teachers acted as a:

 - guide and sharer of content